MicrosoftLearning/MB-910T00A-Microsoft-Dynamics-365-Fundamentals-Customer-Engagement-Apps/Instructions/Labs/LAB[MB-910]_M01_Lab4_Search_and_filter_data.md

 14. Select the **Save and Close** button.

-15. On the **Command Bar** for the Coho Vinyard & Winery account, select the **Save and Close** button to exit the record.
+15. On the **Command Bar** for the Contoso Corporate account, select the **Save and Close** button to exit the record.

 16. Using the navigation on the left side of the screen, select the **down arrow** next to the word **Recent** to expand the **Recently Viewed Records** section.
-Notice that Coho Vinyard & Winery is on the list.
+Notice that Contoso Corporate is on the list.

-17. Since we will be working with Coho Vinyard & Winery a lot, hover over the record name in the recent list and select the **Pin Icon**.
-Coho Vinyard & Winery will be added to the pinned section.
+17. Since we will be working with Contoso Corporate a lot, hover over the record name in the recent list and select the **Pin Icon**.
+Contoso Corporate will be added to the pinned section.

-18. Expand the **Pinned** section to verify that Coho Winery is listed.
+18. Expand the **Pinned** section to verify that Contoso Corporate is listed.

 19. Using the navigation on the left, locate and select **Activities** under the **My Work** heading.

-20. Under the my **My Activities** view, set the **Due** filter to **Tomorrow or earlier**.
+20. Under the my **All Activities** view, set the **Due** filter to **Tomorrow or earlier**.

 21. Set **Activity Type** filter to **Task**.